-On recall you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:
+If invited to a Programme Assessment, you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:

 - singing the middle notes in a chord

 - sight reading of two simultaneous different rhythms, to be sung and clapped.